McNally, Dennis. 2002. A Long Strange Trip: The Inside

 been a problem for him, dating back to his shattered and never-healed

-.
+relationship with his mother.
 Later, Garcia would say of women that ‘I like

 ’em weird, the weirder the better,’ which suggested, among other things, a